michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 <br>
 `read_xls(path, sheet = NULL, range = NULL, col_names = TRUE, col_types = NULL, ...)`
 <br>
 Since `path` is the first argument we could also read in the data by just writing `read_xls("reports/StaffDoses_1.xls")`.
 It is of course faster to type but on the other side makes the code harder to read if you don't know the function.
-The second thing to note is that there are a lot of other mandatory arguments but they all have a default value.
+The second thing to note is that there are a lot of other optional arguments but they all have a default value.
 For example `col_names` is set to `TRUE` by default and this will cause the function to regard the first line in the Excel file as column names and not as data.

 In this first two lines of code you can also see the pipe-operator in action.
 The first function `read_xls` reads in the data from the excel file and with the pipe-operator the result is handed over ("piped") to the next function `head` which displays the given number of data.frame rows (5 in this case).
 This makes the code easy to read from left to right and helps avoiding nested functions or storing results in intermediate variables.